Great Asby

 Great Asby is a village in Cumbria, England.
 Historically part of Westmorland, it is located approximately 15 mi south east of Penrith and approximately 5 mi south of Appleby-in-Westmorland.
 Its name is said to be derived from the askr, meaning ash and by, meaning farm.

 In present times the village is used mainly by the farming community.

 The village's church is St Peter's Church, which was built between 1863 and 1866.

 Geography

-Asby Gill runs through the middle of Great Asby although this gill tends more commonly to be dry except after heavy rain.
+Asby Beck runs through the middle of Great Asby although this gill tends more commonly to be dry except after heavy rain.

 Located about 2+1/2 mi south west of the village is Great Asby Scar, which has been declared a national nature reserve, partly due to its limestone geology and also the flora that grow in its limestone pavement areas.